deepglint/Victor/README.md

 Large Multimodal Models (LMMs) often face a modality representation gap during pretraining: while language embeddings remain stable, visual representations are highly sensitive to contextual noise (e.g., background clutter).
 To address this issue, we introduce a visual comprehension stage, which we call **ViCToR** (**Vi**sual **C**omprehension via **To**ken **R**econstruction), a novel pretraining framework for LMMs.
 ViCToR employs a learnable visual token pool and utilizes the Hungarian matching algorithm to select semantically relevant tokens from this pool for visual token replacement.
 Furthermore, by integrating a visual token reconstruction loss with dense semantic supervision, ViCToR can learn tokens which retain high visual detail, thereby enhancing the large language model’s (LLM’s) understanding of visual information.

-After pretraining on 3 million publicly accessible images and captions, **ViCToR** achieves state-of-the-art results, improving over LLaVA-NeXT-8B by 10.4%, 3.2%, and 7.2% on the MMStar, SEED$^{I}$, and RealWorldQA benchmarks, respectively.
+After pretraining on 3 million publicly accessible images and captions, **ViCToR** achieves state-of-the-art results, improving over LLaVA-NeXT-8B by 10.4%, 3.2%, and 7.2% on the MMStar, SEED^{I}, and RealWorldQA benchmarks, respectively.
 We will release the code and model weights to facilitate reproducibility.

 ## 📜 News
 **[2024/10/21]** The [paper](https://arxiv.org/pdf/2410.14332) and [code](https://github.com/deepglint/Croc) are released!💥